FrancisTurner/pi-gen-docker/README.md

 by putting the commands in rc.local.
 To see how to do this look at how the composetest files are put in ~/composetest/ (see stage2_01-sys-tweaks_01-run.sh)

+## Sample Image

+In case you want to live dangerously and trust an image created by some random stranger on the internet here is a recent version of the image you can download to burn on your SD-card - http://raspbian.devtru.st/files/dockerpi-lite.zip

+Share & Enjoy